-Review: “The Adventures of Batman and Robin” (SEGA CD, Batman Day special)
+Retro Review: “The Adventures of Batman and Robin” (SEGA CD)

-boost website traffic celebrate the Caped Crusader, how about a retro gaming review of one of the Dynamic Duo’s video game adventures?
+boost website traffic celebrate the momentous film release, how about a retro gaming review of one of the Dynamic Duo’s video game adventures?

 You’ll be hard pressed to find a bigger fan of Batman and SEGA in one person than in me.
 Needless to say, that when The Adventures of Batman and Robin (based on my all-time favorite TV show) was being made for the SEGA CD (my favorite console at the time), I was excited to say the least!
 After all, the other releases of the game are fantastic, so having the power of the SEGA CD behind it, that only means it can get better!
 Right?